Calendar-Blu-ray

 Carnal Knowledge

-(1971) Amid the sexual revolution and social upheaval of the early 1970s, acclaimed director Mike Nichols delivered a zeitgeist-defining examination of American mores.
+(1971) photo for Carnal Knowledge Amid the sexual revolution and social upheaval of the early 1970s, acclaimed director Mike Nichols delivered a zeitgeist-defining examination of American mores.
 Sharply written by Jules Feiffer, this acerbic drama flashes through more than 20 years in the lives of two college buddies (Jack Nicholson and Art Garfunkel) whose casual chauvinism is all fun and games — until it’s not.
 As the women who suffer and see through the friends’ insecure posturing, Candice Bergen, Ann-Margret, Rita Moreno, Carol Kane, and Cynthia O’Neal form an extraordinary ensemble that gives the film its soul.
 So controversial it became embroiled in an obscenity case that went all the way to the Supreme Court, “Carnal Knowledge” remains startling for its unnervingly frank look at postwar masculinity.
 Formats: 4K UHD + Blu-ray, Blu-ray, with new 4K digital restoration, with uncompressed monaural soundtrack.
 In the 4K UHD edition: One 4K UHD disc of the film presented in Dolby Vision HDR and one Blu-ray with the film and special features.
 Extras: Read more here.
 (The Criterion Collection).

 The Tattooed Dragon

-(1973 — Hong Kong) Written and directed by Lo Wei, the man behind the Bruce Lee’s international hits “The Big Boss” and “Fist of Fury,” “The Tattooed Dragon” was designed to bring martial arts superstar Jimmy Wang Yu (“The One-Armed Swordsman”) to a global audience still hungry for kung fu cinema in the aftermath of Lee’s death.
+(1973 — Hong Kong) photo for The Tattooed Dragon Written and directed by Lo Wei, the man behind the Bruce Lee’s international hits “The Big Boss” and “Fist of Fury,” “The Tattooed Dragon” was designed to bring martial arts superstar Jimmy Wang Yu (“The One-Armed Swordsman”) to a global audience still hungry for kung fu cinema in the aftermath of Lee’s death.
 Featuring Sylvia Chang (“Slaughter in San Francisco”) and James Tien (“Shaolin Boxer”) in a villainous role, it follows “The Big Boss” in pitting a legendary fighter against organized crime.
 Wang Yu stars as the eponymous Tattooed Dragon, a virtuous martial artist who makes a habit of defending the defenseless.
 After he is injured in a fight, he is taken in by a farmer and his sweetheart (Chang), and soon finds himself having to defend their local village when it becomes the target of a gangster (Tien) and his crew.
 Determined to lay their hands on the village’s rich resources, the gangsters install a casino and encourage the locals to gamble away everything they have.
 But the Tattooed Dragon has other ideas.
 Available for the first time on Blu-ray anywhere in the world from a new 2K restoration.
 Limited to 2000 copies.
 Extras: Read more here.
 (Eureka Classics).

 You Can Count on Me